-'Part-Time Site' means a Site that is specified to be a Part-Time Site in item 7.2 of SCHEDULE 1 - DEED AND BUSINESS DETAILS.
+'Part-Time Site' means a Site that is specified to be a Part-Time Site in item 4.7 of Schedule 1 to the relevant Head Licence.

 'Party' means a party to this Deed.

 'Payment' means any Fee, Reimbursement or Ancillary Payment payable under this Deed.